-- 69. Parents have a right of appeal against any refusal to admit.
-Their appeal will be held by the independent appeals panel you have established. - 70.
-By 28 February each year you must set out on your website a timetable for organising and hearing appeals that: - 70.1. includes a deadline for lodging appeals which allows those appealing at least 20 school days from the date of notification that their application was unsuccessful to prepare and lodge their written appeal; - 70.2. ensures that those appealing receive at least 10 school days' notice of their appeal hearing; - 70.3. includes reasonable deadlines for those appealing to submit additional evidence, for you to submit your evidence, and for the clerk to send appeal papers to the panel and parties; - 70.4. ensures that decision letters are sent within five school days of the hearing wherever possible.
+- 85. Parents have a right of appeal against any refusal to admit.
+Their appeal will be held by the independent appeals panel you have established or contracted with to run your appeals. - 86.
+By 28 February each year you must set out on your website a timetable for organising and hearing appeals that: - 86.1. includes a deadline for lodging appeals which allows those appealing at least 20 school days from the date of notification that their application was unsuccessful to prepare and lodge their written appeal; - 86.2. ensures that those appealing receive at least 10 school days' notice of their appeal hearing; - 86.3. includes reasonable deadlines for those appealing to submit additional evidence, for you to submit your evidence, and for the clerk to send appeal papers to the panel and parties; - 86.4. ensures that decision letters are sent within five school days of the hearing wherever possible.